Enable visitors to save and access their payment, shipping, and order information.

 - Password updated

-Depending on the account holder's profile type—customer, subscriber, member, or donor—they may receive more emails.
+Depending on the account holder's contact type—customer, subscriber, member, or donor—they may receive more emails.
 Learn more about these emails and how to customize them in Customer email notifications.

 Customers receive an email prompting them to verify that they have access to the email address on file for their customer account.
 If they don't verify their email address, they may notice a banner in their customer account prompting them to.
 If they don't have access to the email address they signed up with, they should create a new customer account with the correct email address.